BTowersCoding/trochee/README.md

 # trochee

-The Trochee keyboard is a parameterized, single-handed, concave, columnar, ergonomic keyboard.
+The Trochee keyboard is a parameterized, concave, columnar, ergonomic keyboard with a focus on accessibility.
 See the [design documentation](./doc/design.md) for full details.

 ![Trochee design](./resources/keys-in-holes.png)